sosiristseng/blog-hexo-next/content/posts/linux/usb-iso.md

 ## Gnome disks

-Select the USE disk, click on the 3-dot menu, select `Restore disk image`, and then select the ISO file.
+Select the USE disk, click on hamburger menu, select `Restore disk image`, and then select the ISO file.